theobald-software/theobald-software.github.io/content/_en/erpconnect/linq-to-sap/settings.md

 {: .box-warning }
 **Warning!
 Deprecated component**
-As of Visual Studio Version 2019 an .Net4.5 the *LINQ to SAP* add-on is not supported anymore.
+As of Visual Studio Version 2019 and .Net4.5 the *LINQ to SAP* add-on is not supported anymore.

 ![LINQToERP-Settings](/img/content/LINQToERP-Settings.png){:class="img-responsive"}